 The transformer is still conducting current at the primary side during the sum of all these delay times.
-This delay can be translated into an extra current, $I{DELAY}$ , through the transformer (see Figure 16) and results in extra energy for the output.
+This delay can be translated into an extra current, I{DELAY} , through the transformer (see Figure 18) and results in extra energy for the output.
 The amount of extra energy depends on the input voltage.

-The purpose of the resistors $R{COMP}$ and R16A is to compensate for the unwanted current ( $I{DELAY}$ ) with the corresponding delay time.
-The voltage across R16A can be translated to a current $I{PRESET}$ with the corresponding preset time.
+The purpose of the resistors R{COMP} and R16A is to compensate for the unwanted current (I{DELAY}) with the corresponding delay time.
+The voltage across R16A can be translated to a current I{PRESET} with the corresponding preset time.
 The system is compensated if the preset values match the delay values.

 The voltage across R16A depends on the current through this resistor.
-The main part of this current flows via R5, R5A, and R6A.
-Note that the current through R5 and R5A is split up into two parts afterwards and is therefore only partly flowing through R6.
-The other part is flowing through R6A.
-One resistor can replace all these resistors.
-This resistor is called $R{COMP}$ .
-The value of this resistor can be calculated with Equation 23 when the schematic is built according to Figure 1:
+This current flows via R5 and R5A.
+One resistor can replace both resistors.
+This resistor is called R{COMP} .
+The value of this resistor is calculated using Equation 23 when the schematic is built according to Figure 1:

-$$R{COMP} = 2 \times \left( R5 + R5A + \frac{R6A}{2} \right)$$ (23)
+$$R{COMP} = R5 + R5A$$